-- 23.3.1 A senior officer, who has not been involved in the original decision, will look at your request for a review. - 23.3.2 The officer will base his or her decision on the known facts at the time of the review.
+23.3.1 A senior officer, who has not been involved in the original decision, will look at your request for a review.

+- 23.3.2 They will base their decision on the known facts at the time of the review.
 In some cases, they may need to ask you for more information to help them make a decision. - 23.3.3 They will write to you about their decision and explain their reasons for it within 28 days.